Burgundian State: Origins

 The Capetian House of Burgundy became extinct when Duke Philip I died in 1361, before he was able to consummate the marriage with Margaret of Dampierre, heiress of Count Louis II of Flanders.
 On 28 December 1361 John II of France, the second Valois king, successfully claimed the duchy.

 The duchy did not merge into the royal domain; it remained a distinct feudal entity, with the Burgundian estates firmly opposing annexation.

-In January 1362, John II of France had appointed Henri of Bar, Lord of Pierrefort, as the initial governor, but As early as January 25, 1362, John appointed John of Melun, Count of Tancarville as govenor of Burgundy.
+In January 1362, John II of France had appointed Henri of Bar, Lord of Pierrefort, as the initial governor, but as early as 25 January 1362, John appointed John of Melun, Count of Tancarville as governor of Burgundy.
 He later decided to give it as a fief to his youngest son, known as Philip the Bold, who was officially recognized as Duke of Burgundy and First Peer of France on 2 June 1364.

 The same year, Edmund of Langley, son of Edward III of England, became engaged to Margaret of Flanders, daughter of the Count Louis II of Flanders and heiress to Flanders, Artois, Rethel, Nevers and the Free County of Burgundy.
 King Charles V of France could not let this marriage happen.
 Since Edmund and Margaret were cousins, they needed a papal dispensation to marry, which Pope Urban V refused them because of lobbying by Charles, who wanted to marry Margaret to his younger brother, Philip the Bold, Duke of Burgundy.
 The Count of Flanders, eager for an alliance, agreed to marry his daughter and heir presumptive to Philip.

 The marriage took place on 19 June 1369 in Ghent, and from then Philip was closely associated to the reign of his father-in-law, helping him to crush the Flemish at the Battle of Roosebeke.
 Louis of Flanders died soon after, on 30 January 1384: Philip became Count consort of Flanders, Artois, Rethel, Nevers and Burgundy.
 Peace was officially restored in Flanders by the Peace of Tournai in 1385.
 Also in 1385, the offices of Chancellor of Burgundy and of Chancellor of Flanders were merged, and in 1386 two Chambers of Accounts were created: the first one in Lille for his northern possessions, the other one in Dijon for his southern possessions.
 These were the first step in the centralization of power.

 Philip carried out an ambitious matrimonial policy that turned to the east: his first son John married Margaret of Bavaria, and his daughters Margaret and Catherine of Burgundy married, respectively, William, Count of Hainaut, Holland and Zeeland, and Leopold IV, Duke of Austria.
 His last son Anthony married Jeanne of Saint-Pol, daughter of Waleran III of Luxembourg.